Understanding the Sarbanes-Oxley Act

 By upgrading fiscal reporting laws, many of which were over 60 years old, the Sarbanes-Oxley Act (as it was known upon ratification) changed the way that accountants were required to go about presenting information to the boards of publicly traded companies, and thus places an emphasis on IT to assist in accomplishing this task.
-Since the law calls for dynamic reporting requirements to be put in place, including pro-forma figures, stock transactions of corporate officers, and off-balance-sheet transactions, computing now plays a much larger role in the execution of proper oversight under the Sarbanes-Oxley Act.
+Since the law calls for dynamic reporting requirements to be put in place, including pro-forma figures, stock transactions of corporate officers, and off-balance-sheet transactions, computing was to play a larger role than ever in the execution of proper oversite under the Sarbanes-Oxley Act.

 What is SOX Compliance?

 SOX Compliance is the observation of the protocols mandated by the Sarbanes-Oxley Act.

 The sprawling reform, made it necessary to report all numbers to the Securities Exchange Commission (SEC) in an effort to cut back on corporate scandals that had been defrauding investors.
 IT was a enacted as a few well known publicly-owned corporations were "cooking their books" in order to retain unjustifiably high stock prices, inflating the worth of their companies.
 When the fraud was realized, it was too late and billions of investment dollars were lost.

 In regards to technology, a SOX-compliant infrastructure is the creation and maintenance of a secure computing system that allows for privacy for secure transfer of financial information directly to accountable parties (i.e. Company officers).
 The creation of this infrastructure must meet the requirements of a SOX third-party auditor.
 These auditors are hired at the expense of the organization that requires the audit.